About The Job - Terms & Conditions

 1. The membership fee allows clients to utilise AboutTheJob's advertising platforms on a regular basis with no further initial outlay

-4. Should AboutTheJob supply a candidate, to the registered member, which they successfully employ, a fee of £495 is chargeable (or whatever fee was agreed within the client contract)
+4. Should AboutTheJob supply a candidate, to the registered member, which they successfully employ, a fee is chargeable and will depend on the level of membership and terms that were agreed within the client contract.

 4b.
-The invoice will be raised on the day that candidate accepts the job offer
+The invoice will be raised on the day that candidate starts in their role.

 4d.
 A late payment penalty fee of £50.00 is chargeable if the outstanding invoice is not cleared within the required time frame.